vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 #### How to develop the heroku bot

-- Follow steps 1-3 above, except replace with your own email
+- Follow steps 1-3 above, except replace with your own email.
+Install Heroku cli [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 - Within github, add a secret for the heroku api key
-- Create a new CI/CD pipeline (refer our yaml file [here](.github/workflows/deploy.yml) and set up github actions.
+- Create a new CI/CD pipeline (refer our yaml file [here](.github/workflows/deploy.yml)) and set up github actions.
 - Within your heroku dashboard, you can view logs for the bot to understand well the deployment is running.
 You can also run the command `heroku logs` or `heroku logs -t`